AndrusAsumets/supershy-client/README.md

 these days everywhere.

 ### Features
-* DIY sshuttle VPN (and/or HTTP/SOCKS5 proxies) through multiple VPS providers.
+* DIY WireGuard or sshuttle VPN (and/or HTTP/SOCKS5 proxies) through multiple VPS providers.
 * Periodically changes VPS nodes and thus your exit IPs.
 * Has a web-based UI.
-* Includes a connection killswitch toggle for Linux.
+* Includes a tunnel killswitch for Linux.
 * Has an option to create n number of reserve nodes for making sure you do not connect to the same node twice, therefore reducing risk of a possible MITM attack.
-* Redirects all its own traffic (i.e, VPS and CloudFlare API calls) through SSH tunnels made by the application itself.
+* While in proxy mode, the app will redirect all its own traffic (i.e, VPS and CloudFlare API calls) through tunnels made by itself.

+### Tunnels
+WireGuard, sshuttle, HTTP proxy, SOCKS5 proxy.

 ### Supported VPS
 Exoscale, Hetzner, Digital Ocean.

-### Supported countries
-Australia, Austria, Brazil, Bulgaria, Canada, Chile, Finland, France, Germany, India, Israel, Japan, Korea, Mexico, Netherlands, Poland, Singapore, South Africa, Spain, Sweden, Switzerland, United Kingdom, United States.

 ## Installation